sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

 6. Open the [Azure Portal Resource Groups blade](https://portal.azure.com/?feature.customPortal=false#blade/HubsExtension/BrowseResourceGroups) and locate the Resource Group that was automatically created to host the Node Pools for AKS.
 It will have the naming format of `MC_fabmedical-[SUFFIX]_fabmedical-[SUFFIX]_[REGION]`.

-7. Within the Azure Cloud Shell, create a script to update the public DNS name for the IP.
+7. Within the Azure Cloud Shell, create a script to update the public DNS name for the ingress external IP.

    ```bash
    code update-ip.sh